knative/docs/docs/install/Knative-custom-install.md

 installing Istio that way, unless you need the ability to customize your installation.

-If you prefer to install Istio manually, your cloud provider doesn't offer a managed Istio installation, or you're installing Knative locally using Minkube or similar, see the [Installing Istio for Knative guide](./installing-istio.md).
+If you prefer to install Istio manually, if your cloud provider doesn't offer a managed Istio installation, or if you're installing Knative locally using Minkube or similar, see the [Installing Istio for Knative guide](./installing-istio.md).

 ## Installing Knative components